Impact

 Affected Systems

-Affected systems include Microsoft SharePoint Enterprise Server 2016, Microsoft SharePoint Server 2019, and Microsoft SharePoint Server Subscription Edition.
-The CVE entry does not specify a particular affected version, so all current releases of these products are considered vulnerable until a patch is installed.
+Affected systems include Microsoft SharePoint Enterprise Server 2016, Microsoft SharePoint Server 2019, and the SharePoint Server Subscription Edition.
+All current releases of these products remain vulnerable until the appropriate security update is applied.

 Risk and Exploitability